avaneev/biteopt/README.md

 CBiteOpt stands parameter space offsetting and orthogonal scaling pretty well, but partially fails when the space is rotated.

+As a sport curiosity, BiteOpt is able to solve in reasonable time almost all functions proposed in classic academic literature on global optimization.
+This is quite a feat for a derivative-free method (not to be confused with large-scale analytic global optimization methods).
+Of course, BiteOpt is capable of more than that.
+If you have a reference to a function published in literature that BiteOpt can't solve, let the author know.

 ## CBiteOpt (biteopt.h) ##

 BiteOpt optimization class.
 Implements a stochastic non-linear